Curating and bridging ideas for impact

 Future State can be related to the company business strategy, business model, innovation strategy, innovation system & practices, organizational capabilities, etc.

-It is developed through an iterative ideas exchange process with the client, combining ECSI Consulting latest management theories, methodologies and global best practices together with client’s industry and technical content.
+It is developed through an iterative ideas exchange process with the client, combining ECSI latest management theories, methodologies and global best practices together with client’s industry and technical content.

 It is usually developed together with a Roadmap to transition from the Current State to the desired Future State.